03 September 2024

 • Kal-El's matrix lands in Smallville, Kansas, USA, where it is found by Jonathan and Martha Kent.
 Retrieving the infant from his pod, the Kents decide to pass him off as their own son, naming him Clark Joseph Kent.

-• Mala-Ur's matrix crashes into a Luthor Incorporated munitions factory, where it is found by Luthor's people.
+• Mala-Sonn's matrix crashes into a Luthor Incorporated munitions factory, where it is found by Luthor's people.
 Retrieving the infant from her pod, they take her into captivity for further study, codenaming her "Subject One".

 • Dru-Zod's matrix lands in rural Pokolistan.
 It evades discovery, the infant remaining in hibernation.